learn-co-curriculum/tf-improv-games/README.md

   + Fun warm-up.
 One player offers something, e.g. I am a slice of cheese.
 2nd player jumps in and adds something to the offer, e.g. I am a slice of bread.
 3rd player jumps in and again adds to the setup, e.g. I am a pickle.
 First player leaves, taking one of the others with him.
 Restart from the remaining player, who restarts by saying what/who she is.
 + Guess the person’s expression
   + Needs instructions
++ Hand Slap Name Game
+  + Circle up.
+Everyone holds hands out.
+One person in the center.
+Someone starts by saying another person's name - that person has to say someone elses name before the person in the middle slaps their hands.
 + Human Knot (Refactoring)
   + As a team, untangle yourselves to form a full circle again.
   + Arrange everyone to be in a large circle.
 When you say “go”, everyone needs to join hands with another person across the circle.